TrustEsosa12/alx-low_level_programming/README.md

-all single digit numbers of base 10 starting from 0
+ a program that prints all single digit